Welcome to Hastings Early Music Festival:

 Sound of Times

-- Baroque instrumental workshop conducted by violinist Jane Gordon.
+- Baroque instrumental workshop conducted by artistic director Jane Gordon.

-We look forward to welcoming you to the Hastings Early Music Festival 2018.
+We look forward to welcoming you to Hastings Early Music Festival 2019.

 Artistic Director, Jane Gordon